Everyone deals with traumatic events differently. While some can process

 from a traumatic event through eye movement exercise.
 While the therapy

-seems deceptively simple on the surface, there are many nuances and techniques
+seems deceptively simple on the surface, many nuances and techniques can

 Learning to Trust Others & Yourself

 Many people respond to trauma with silence.
 It can be difficult to process